EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 #### Documentation

-For full documentation, please visit [our Knowledge Base](https://yikesinc.freshdesk.com/support/solutions/6000083118).
+For full documentation, please visit [our Knowledge Base](https://yikesplugins.com/support/knowledge-base/product/easy-forms-for-mailchimp/).

+####### Integrations
+Easy Forms for MailChimp by YIKES integrates well with many popular third party plugins for WordPress:

+* WooCommerce
+* Easy Digital Downloads
+* BuddyPress
+* BbPress
+* Contact Form 7
+* Visual Composer

+**Languages**

+* Español translated by @hiwhatsup
+* Française translated by @mialevesque
+* Português do Brasil translated by @enxaqueca

 #### Questions?
 Have any questions?
 Feel free to open up an issue in the issue tracker and we'll get back to you as soon as possible.